alice-doc/alice-analysis-tutorial/analysis/rungrid.md

 Once your analysis test is finished, and you are convinced that your analysis output looks sane, you can submit your analysis to the Grid nodes.
 To do this, simply look at at the code snippet above, and assume that the variable `gridTest` is set to kFALSE.

-{% callout "Do not forget your token!" %}
+{% callout "Create AliEn legacy token!" %}
 Only ALICE members with a valid registration can submit jobs to the Grid and access the ALICE data.
 To identify yourself as an ALICE member, you will have to make sure that you have a valid token prior to launching your Grid jobs, be it in full or in test mode.
-To obtain a token, do
+If you are using AliEn legacy, then you need to obtain a token manually.
+If you are using JAliEn, then the token will be obtained automatically.
 ```
 $ alien-token-init <username>
 ```